saegl5/saegl5.github.io/jiayou_add_events/privacy_policy.md

 ## Effective Date: Oct 11, 2024

-Add JIAYOU Events ("the App") is committed to protecting your privacy.
+Add 加油 ("jiā yóu") Events ("the App") is committed to protecting your privacy.
 This Privacy Policy outlines how I handle information for users of the App.

 ### 1. No Collection of Personal Information